Decompiling for Constant-Time Analysis: Introduction

 \item[RQ3] Is there a practical decompiler that adheres to these principles and can be used for constant-time analysis of real-world code bases? \end{description} We answer \textbf{RQ1} negatively by exhibiting a real-world binary program that contains an exploitable CT violation.
 The program is decompiled by RetDec, a state-of-the-art LLVM decompiler, into a constant-time LLVM IR program that is (rightly) proved secure by LLVM CT analysis tools.
 Our binary program stems from the reference implementation of ML-KEM, a recently standardized key encapsulation mechanism that is provably secure against quantum adversaries.
 However, it is vulnerable to the Clangover (CVE-2024-37880) compiler-induced side-channel vulnerability.

 We answer \textbf{RQ2} positively by introducing the notion of CT transparent transformations.
 Informally, a transformation is CT transparent if it neither introduces nor eliminates CT violations, generating no false positives or false negatives in the analysis results.
-We develop rigorous techniques for proving that program transformations are CT transparent by extending CT simulations, originally developed in~\cite{DBLP:conf/csfw/BartheGL18} to prove constant-time preservation, which is a weaker property than CT transparency.
-Specifically, we identify a condition on simulations, called \emph{\mbox{\ppoints-injectivity}}, which allows us to reuse existing simulations from~\cite{DBLP:conf/csfw/BartheGL18} and related works, to prove CT transparency with little additional cost.
+We develop rigorous techniques for proving that program transformations are CT transparent by extending CT simulations, originally developed in~\citet{DBLP:conf/csfw/BartheGL18} to prove constant-time preservation, which is a weaker property than CT transparency.
+Specifically, we identify a condition on simulations, called \emph{\mbox{\ensuremath{{\mathcal{PC}}}-injectivity}}, which allows us to reuse existing simulations from~\citet{DBLP:conf/csfw/BartheGL18} and related works, to prove CT transparency with little additional cost.
 Using our techniques, we show that many common program transformations are CT transparent; for others, we provide simple examples to explain where and why they fail to be transparent.

-We answer \textbf{RQ3} positively by developing a toolchain, called \ctretdec{}, that combines a modified version of the decompiler \retdec{} and CT-LLVM, a CT analysis tool for LLVM IR.
-We then use \ctretdec{} to analyze binary code to find CT violations.
+We answer \textbf{RQ3} positively by developing a toolchain, called \textsc{CT-RetDec}{}, that combines a modified version of the decompiler \textsc{RetDec}{} and CT-LLVM, a CT analysis tool for LLVM IR.
+We then use \textsc{CT-RetDec}{} to analyze binary code to find CT violations.

-As a contribution of independent interest, we observe that popular CT analysis tools routinely use converters for transforming input programs into another representation on which the CT analysis is performed.
-Following our observation, we demonstrate that, in the case of \ctverif{} and \binsec{}, these converters are not transparent, making the tools unsound.
-Based on our results, we recommend that CT analysis tools rely on transparent converters, and that such converters are clearly exposed in the tools' implementation.
+As a contribution of independent interest, we observe that \textsc{CT-Verif}{}~\cite{DBLP:conf/uss/AlmeidaBBDE16} and \textsc{BinSec}{}~\cite{DanielBR20}, two popular CT analysis tools, use non-CT transparent converters to transform input programs into another representation on which the CT analysis is performed.
+In both cases, we can leverage non-transparency of converters to craft \emph{constructed} non-CT examples that are accepted by the tools.
+While our examples do not invalidate the general approach of these tools for real-world code, we recommend that CT analysis tools rely on transparent converters, and that such converters are clearly exposed in the implementation.